-Screen Description Choose an option Local Groups Choose an option Add user to group Del user from group Delete group Options are "Add group," "Add user to group," "Del. user from group," "Delete group," and Exit Enter the group name When "Add group" is selected.
+Screen Description Choose an option Choose an option Add user to group Del user from group Delete group Options are "Add group," "Add user to group," "Del. user from group," "Delete group," and Exit Enter the group name User Database Enter the group name fridley_onsite When "Add group" is selected.
 After the group name is entered, a confirmation screen like the following appears.